- How Much Does a Radiofrequency Ablation Cost? (2025 Updates)

 RFA is used for various pain-related conditions, including chronic back pain, osteoarthritis, and neuropathic pain.

-The cost of radiofrequency ablation (RFA) procedures for pain management differ according to treatment area, complexity of the case and the technique used in RFA such as cooled RFA or image guidance RFA.
+The cost of radiofrequency ablation (RFA) procedures for pain management differs according to treatment area, complexity of the case, and the technique used in RFA, such as cooled RFA or image guidance RFA.

 RFA procedure | Average cost (USD) |